Skip to content

 Argument / FlagDescription

 <OWNER/REPO[@TAG]>Public GitHub repo slug (positional).
-Resolves the latest release (or supplied tag), downloads the matching architecture asset, verifies the published checksum, installs the binary, and registers it in ~/.animus/plugins.yaml.
+Resolves the latest release (or supplied tag), downloads the matching architecture asset, verifies the published checksum, installs the binary, records it in the authoritative lockfile (plugins.lock), and regenerates the derived registry cache (~/.animus/plugins.yaml) from the lock.
 Mutually exclusive with --path and --url

 --path <PATH>Local path to the plugin binary.
 SHA256 verification is optional for local installs